Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

-I like to pay attention to the number of new referring domains and where these links are coming from.
+I like to pay attention to the number of new referring domains and where these links come from.
 Why?

-It’s important to know how quickly your competitors are gaining new links.
-If they’re acquiring hundreds of links a day, you may want to set a more achievable goal.
+It’s essential to know how quickly your competitors are gaining new links.
+If they acquire hundreds of links daily, you may want to set a more achievable goal.

-Like Ahrefs, it is extremely versatile and comprehensive.
-You can use it for tracking multiple aspects of your competitors’ SEO strategies.
+Semrush is one of the top competitive research tools available.
+Like Ahrefs, it is incredibly versatile and comprehensive.
+As you can see below, Semrush lets you track multiple aspects of your competitor’s SEO strategies.

-Scroll down through the length of the page and you’ll get data like:
+Scroll down through the length of the page, and you get data like: